MrJadaml/mac-maker/readme.md

 Once the project is copied I suggest you rummage through it and make any modifications to suit your personal preferences.

-There is an optional Brew mas setup for Apple Store apps that you will be prompted about durring installation.
+There is an optional Brew mas setup for Apple Store apps that you will be prompted about during installation.
 Please have your email and password for the Apple Store ready.

 ### 📝 Install...